 Look into a no-scalpel vasectomy

 The no-scalpel vasectomy method offers a number of benefits over the traditional technique, and one of those benefits is a lower risk of developing a post-vasectomy hematoma.
-A scalpel free vasectomy uses sharp forceps to puncture the skin and doesn’t involve any cutting.
+A scalpel-free vasectomy uses sharp forceps to puncture the skin and doesn’t involve any cutting.
 With the no-scalpel method, there’s a lower chance of nicking a blood vessel, which means a lower risk for hematomas.
+Both procedures are currently standard of care, and a traditional scalpel vasectomy is also a great option if your surgeon prefers to perform it that way.

 Scrotal hematoma is a rare, but a known complication of a vasectomy.
 A smaller hematoma may cause minor discomfort, while a large hematoma could result in severe bruising and pain.